NotoriousCottonball/NotoriousCottonball.github.io/_posts/2018-09-08-a_gem_to_find_a_movie_gem_building_a_cli_to_recommend_movies_and_shows.markdown

 The Object Instance initializes with a `:title` and `:streaming_service` attribute, the first extracted from the movie/tv items and the latter extracted from the streaming service item skipped over in the nested iteration.
 Editing and shaping the results into visually appealing form makes good use of Ruby's String methods.

 The second scraping method extracts the rest of the Object Instance's attributes when the user requests more information on a movie/tv show.
-It's a two step process since the scraping method must first determine the URL for that IMDB.com page for that particular movie/tv show.
+It's a two step process since the scraping method must first determine the URL for the IMDB.com page for that particular movie/tv show.

+`#self.scrape_imdb(object)` accepts the object instance as an argument and calls on `#self.get_item_page(object)` to obtain the URL. `#self.get_item_page(object)` performs a URL parameter based search to obtain a search results page.
+It then scrapes the search results page to obtain the URL Path for the item page.